 Foster Youth have certain rights under California and United States law.
-For information concerning these rights, please contact the District's Liaison for Foster Youth at (714) 433-3474.
+District provides additional support and services for foster youth.
+For information concerning these rights, please contact the District's Liaison for Foster Youth at (714) 433-3433.
+A caregiver who has direct responsibility for the care of a foster pupil may access pupil records.